ericsallinger/siteTest/README.md

 Creative portion:
 In order to gain a better understanding of php interacting with sql and sql querying, I designed a user comment records page that displays information about the site's users that is organized based on amount of comments submitted by a user.
 I fit this data into an HTML table.

+-11 Error occurs when attempting to edit and delete stories -2 w3c validator does not pass
+-10 Creative project lacking only one feature added

+Final Score 52 / 75